Photo by Scott Ponik

 Currently co-producing The Guardians of Edo Avant-Garde, a documentary film project directed by Linda Hoaglund.
 The film primarily focuses on Japan's Edo Era (1603–1868) painters and their work.

 Engagements include: Creative Advisor at Sundance Institute’s inaugural New Frontier Story Lab; selection committee for Bay Area Video Coalition’s (BAVC) MediaMaker fellowship as well as a regular participant and mentor at their Producers Institute; mentor at National Association of Latino Independent Producers' Latino Producers Academy; mentor at PBS's POV Hackathon; and mentor at Magnum Foundation / Open Society Foundations Documentary Photography Project – Photography, Expanded.
-He has been a panelist and speaker at film festivals and events including Sundance Film Festival, Union Docs, and DIY Days.
+Panelist and speaker at film festivals and events including Sundance Film Festival, Union Docs, and DIY Days.

 Co-founded Condition One, a video software company, with Academy Award nominated documentary filmmaker Danfung Dennis (Hell and Back Again, 2011) and was the Chief Product Officer.
 The company's investors include Mark Cuban.
 The company was a winner of 2012 SXSW Accelerator Mobile competition and was a 2012 TechStars company.